This post has been updated with new links and refreshed content.

-The easiest solution to the problem and we couldn’t see it.
-This is the #1 reason why your remarketing campaign isn’t working — it’s not set up correctly!
+For some reason, the easiest solution can be the hardest to see in the moment.
+But this is the #1 reason why your remarketing campaign isn’t working — it’s not set up correctly!

 First, you have to create a remarketing campaign by setting up an audience source.

-I can’t emphasize how important it is to make sure that the tag is installed.
+I can’t emphasize how important it is to make sure the tag is installed.
+Without the tag, you can’t do remarketing.

-Without the tag, there’s no remarketing you can do.
 Remember, it’s like trying to turn on your TV without it being plugged in.
-You may try all the fixes and advanced tactics in the world but nothing is going to work till you plug the damn thing in.
+You can try all the fixes and advanced tactics in the world, but nothing will work until you plug the damn thing in.

-And don’t worry, you can turn to your dev team or Google Tag Manager to help with the installation of the tag.
+And don’t worry, you can turn to your dev team or Google Tag Manager to help with installing the tag.

-Once you have this all set up, it’s time to start creating audiences!
+Once you have this setup, it’s time to start creating audiences!

 Reason 2: Your Campaign Structure Is Off

-Campaign structure for remarketing is important, especially if you have multiple offers and a large remarketing audience to deal with.
+The structure of your remarketing campaign is important, especially if you’re running multiple offers to a large audience.

-For example, you can create remarketing lists off of Custom Audiences, Similar Audiences, Sources, and more (I’ll cover this later on in this post, don’t worry).
-Because these audiences might have different offers and different temperatures, you may also have different budget adjustments for each type of campaign.
+For example, you can create remarketing lists from Custom Audiences, Similar Audiences, and Sources, just to name a few.
+(I’ll cover these later on in this post, don’t worry.)
+Because these audiences can have different offers and different temperatures, you may also have different budget adjustments for each type of campaign.

-The reason they’re split up by campaign is simple.
-If I have a specific budget for the audiences and I keep them all in one campaign, then I’ll never be able to control the amount going to each audience in that campaign.
+If you’re wondering why they’re split up by campaign, it’s simple.
+If I have a specific budget for multiple audiences but only one campaign, I won’t be able to control the amount going to each audience in that campaign.
 The only way to control it is to split it up.

 Reason 3: Your Ad Group Structure Is Off

 When creating your ad groups, you’ll want to structure them by audience.
-What you don’t want to do is combine too many audiences into one ad group.
+What you don’t want to do, however, is combine too many audiences into one ad group.
 This makes it hard to understand which audience is performing better than the other.

-Another good practice when you’re creating your ad group structure is to make sure that you’re excluding the other ad group audiences from each other.
-These are both core principles behind our Single Keyword Ad Groups (SKAGs) technique but applied to audiences instead of just keywords.
+Side Note: these are the core principles behind our Single Keyword Ad Groups (SKAGs) technique, but applied to audiences instead of just keywords.

 Reason 4: Your Audience Is Too Small

-In Google Ads, you can remarket using the Display Network or the Search, YouTube, & Gmail Network.
-In order to remarket to an audience in the Display Network, you need to have at least 100 active members within the last 30 days.
+In Google Ads, you can remarket using the Display or Search Networks, YouTube, & Gmail Network.
+Also, to remarket in the Display Network, you need to have at least 100 active audience members within the last 30 days.

-Make sure you don’t over-prioritize your remarketing campaigns at the cost of your actual demand generation and awareness campaigns.
+Also, it’s important to maintain perspective.
+You don’t want to over-prioritize remarketing at the cost of your actual demand generation and awareness campaigns.

 Reason 5: Using The Default 30-Day

-This duration simply doesn’t make sense for everyone.
-If you have a long sales process (as is the case with many digital marketing industries) the duration might need to be longer.
+This timespan isn’t right for every business.
+If you have a long sales process, like many digital marketing industries, the duration might need to be longer.

-In Google Ads, you can make this change to your membership duration to max out the length of your campaigns.
+In Google Ads, you can change your audience membership duration to extend the length of your remarketing campaigns.

-Expanding your member duration can help to make sure that you’re not missing out on an audience that can convert better and at a lower cost over a longer time.
+Extending your the member duration of your remarketing campaigns can keep you connected to users that may convert at a higher rate, or a lower cost, over a longer time.
 Don’t be afraid to play the long game.

 Reason 6: Overlapping Durations

-I’m going to be talking about all sorts of really cool audiences you can make, and maybe you’re excited to start making them yourself.
+I’m going to dive into all sorts of really cool audiences you can make.
+Hopefully, you’re getting excited to start making them yourself.

 But be careful!
-Another mistake marketers make as they’re creating all their audiences is not paying attention to their durations (notice the plural “s” there).
+Another common mistake marketers make is not paying attention to their durations (notice the plural “s” there) as they create audiences.

-Like I mentioned in the 30-day default section above, you can make many different durations.
-It’s common to make 7-day, 14-day, 30-day, 60-day, 90-day, etc. However, regardless of the duration, you need to make sure that if you’re using one audience that you’re negating the other.
+As I mentioned above, you can choose from many different durations.
+It’s common to make 7-day, 14-day, 30-day, 60-day, 90-day, etc. However, regardless of the duration, you need to make sure that if you’re using one audience, you should negate the others.

-This is to avoid siphoning traffic from one audience into another (think of it as avoiding keyword cannibalization for your remarketing audiences).
+Siphoning traffic from one audience into another is a big no-no. (Think of it as keyword cannibalization.)